 Type 304 stainless steel is an austenitic grade that can be severely deep drawn.
 This property has resulted in 304 being the dominant grade used in applications like sinks and saucepans.

 Type 304L is the low carbon version of 304.
 It is used in heavy gauge components for improved weldability.
 Some products such as plate and pipe may be available as “dual certified” material that meets the criteria for both 304 and 304L.

 304H, a high carbon content variant, is also available for use at high temperatures.

-Property data given in this document is typical for bar and section products covered by EN 10088-3:2005.
-ASTM, EN or other standards may cover all products sold.
+Property data given in this document is typical for Bar and Section to EN 10088-3:2005.
+ASTM, EN or other standards may cover products sold.
 It is reasonable to expect specifications in these standards to be similar but not necessarily identical to those given in this datasheet.

 Carbon (C) -> 0.0 - 0.07

 Modulus of Elasticity -> 193 GPa